Home and Community Extension Assistant/Associate Professor or Professional Practice Extension Assistant Professor (Summit County)

 - Working with diverse, low income and under-served audiences

-- Marketing and community engagement via Social media
+- Marketing, teaching and community engagement via Social media

 - Willing and able to collaborate with colleagues via partnerships and working groups to meet the diverse needs of communities

-- Fostering positive relationships with related organizations, agencies and community stakeholders
+- Fostering positive relationships and partnerships with related community organizations and stakeholders

 - Ability to communicate effectively in English and Spanish (Bilingual)

 - Willingness and ability to reach various cultural diversity needs within the county, including Latino programming

 - Prior experience with the Land Grant University System

 Employees typically work indoors and are protected from weather and/or contaminants, but not, necessarily, occasional temperature changes.